cpdevoto/reactive-properties/README.md

     // with a given scope (e.g. a single character in an RPG game) PropertyManager manager = PropertyManagers.create();

-    // Now create some properties, some with scalar value, and some
+    // Now create some properties, some with literal values, and some
     // with value functions that reference other properties.
     Property<Integer> level = manager.create(LEVEL)
         .withValidator(